visualopsholdings/tinylogo/README.md

 That's where the whole "TinyLogo" project that is a part of this is for.
-It's only in early days with very simple syntax and capabilities, but just for a teaser take a look at the source for i2c.ino and search down to "#idef I2C_LOGO" and you can see some cool code that takes this LOGO program:
+It's only in early days with very simple syntax and capabilities, but just for a teaser take a look at the source for led/led.ino and you can see some cool code that takes this LOGO program:

 ```